FAQ about the summer residency program

 How and when will I be told if I have been chosen for a residency?

-All applicants will be notified by phone or email of final decisions one or before Friday, March 15, 2019.
+All applicants will be notified by phone or email of final decisions on or before Friday, April 2, 2021.
 Please try to refrain from contacting us before that time.
 We know you’ll be anxious to hear from us, but there are many of you and only one of us.
 We promise to write to you.

 If I don’t win, will I receive a critique or explanation?